mhdslh/5G---Contention-Based-Random-Access-Procedure/README.md

 	    11 -> -1 - 1 * I
 	    10 ->  1 - 1 * I
 	28- Structure of CCCH Message = R | R | LCID | CCCH SDU
-	29- In this program, modulation is used for trasferring CCCH SDU 30- When there is no collision over preamble i, BS allocates an uplink resource on the PUSCH for the transmission of MSG3 31- In this program, we have allocated uplink resource even when collision is detected in MSG2 32- However, no UE uses this uplink resource since this preamble has no subheader in RAR
+	29- In this program, we focus on trasferring CCCH SDU 30- When there is no collision over preamble i, BS allocates an uplink resource on the PUSCH for the transmission of MSG3 31- In this program, we have allocated uplink resources even when collision is detected in MSG2 32- However, no UE uses these uplink resources since these preambles have no subheader in RAR

 	>>> For Contention Resolution (MSG4):
-	Will be added

-	*/
+	33- Assume, UE decodes a DCI Format 1_0 which allocates PDSCH resources for MSG4 (we skip this step) 34- MSG4 includes the "UE Contention Resolution Identity" MAC Control Element 35- This MAC Control Element includes the first 48 bits belonging to the uplink CCCH SDU within MSG3 36- UE uses this MAC Control Element to determine whether or not the Random Access procedure has been successful 37- Procedure is successful if the content of the MAC Control Element matches the content of the CCCH SDU transmitted by UE 38- Otherwise, it means that contention has occurred and the MAC Control Element is intended for a different UE 39- If contention resoultion is successful, the TC-RNTI becomes the allocated C-RNTI 40- In addition, the UE uses the PUCCH to transmit a HARQ acknowledgement for MSG4